 Flood Projects in the Thompson River Watershed

-LIDAR data will be collected in the Thompson watershed, beginning in the Fall of 2019.
-The project data will allow for production of detailed, up-to-date topographic maps and enable detailed floodplain mapping in the future.
+The project data allowed for detailed, up-to-date topographic maps and will support future detailed floodplain mapping.
 The deliverables of the project are intended to be shared with all orders of government in the watershed.
-The work is slated to complete in March, 2020.

 This project is funded by the National Disaster Mitigation Program, funded equally by Public Safety Canada and Emergency Management BC.

 A project Advisory Committee — with representation from elected officials and staff from local government, First Nations and the Province of BC — has provided guidance on this project.
 Information on the work of the Advisory Committee, and materials related to this work, are available: see Advisory Committee & Resources.